fwcd/socha-client-java-2018/README.md

 * Link the root repository folder to your workspace by opening it through "File" > "Open Projects from File System..."

-* Get m2eclipse if you haven't already

-* Add a new Run Configuration
-    * Select Maven Build
-    * Enter in the base directory field: ${project_loc:phantomclient}
-    * Enter in the goals field: clean assembly:assembly

 ## Running the client

 * [Download the Server here](http://www.software-challenge.de/downloads/).

-* Launch the previously created Run Configuration to create a Runnable JAR in the target directory
-    * Alternatively you could also run from the console: mvn clean assembly:assembly
+* Build the client using the "build.xml" ANT-file (though it should already show up as a pre-configured project builder in Eclipse)

-* You should find the compiled JAR under the path target/phantomclient-runnable.jar
+* You should find the compiled JAR under the path target/phantomclient.jar

+* Copy the compiled JAR to the subfolder Player A or Player B
+    * This ensures that the saved models won't be saved in the target directory

 * Launch the Server-GUI and load the compiled client as a computer-player.
   (You can choose the opponent yourself... there is a [simple client](http://www.software-challenge.de/downloads/),